-stc Bahrain partners with CFI to deliver advanced ICT solutions
+STC Bahrain partners with CFI to deliver advanced ICT solutions

 Hesham Mustafa, Chief Business Officer at stc Bahrain, commented: “Our partnership with CFI reflects stc Bahrain’s commitment to delivering secure and reliable ICT solutions that meet the highest industry standards.
 By providing CFI with the connectivity and protection it needs, we are supporting its operational excellence, strengthening the resilience of Bahrain’s financial sector, and contributing to Bahrain’s vision for a diversified and sustainable economy.”

 “Our collaboration with stc Bahrain reinforces CFI’s commitment to operational excellence, security, and future-ready infrastructure.
 Together, we’re enabling the seamless delivery of trading services while supporting Bahrain’s ambitions as a regional financial hub.”
-Yaseen AlSamerrai, Country CEO.
+Yaseen AlSamerrai, Country CEO, CFI. -TradeArabia News Service

-stc Bahrain continues to enable key industries with innovative and secure technology solutions, advancing digital transformation and spearheading the Kingdom’s Economic Vision 2030.